-Publication of the laws has often been to a large extent in private hands.
-From the earliest times, private publishers were often the sole source of the texts of judicial decisions.16

-The earliest reports were produced when a person sat in the court room and wrote down the judge's oral reasons as accurately as they could, but the result could not be verbatim.
+The publication of the laws has often been to a large extent in private hands.
+From the earliest times, private publishers were often the sole source of the texts of judicial decisions.3 The earliest reports were from private persons who sat in the courtroom and wrote down the judge's oral reasons as accurately as they could, but the result could not be verbatim.
 The private reporter claimed copyright in the resulting original work.
-Over time, private publishers received copies of the decisions so that the only work required of the publisher was to decide which judgments to publish, to choose an order for printing the decisions, and to add summaries (headnotes17) to the decisions.
-The publishers might correct some typographical errors, add extra citations to court decisions cited by the judges, and of course, add page numbers for their own reports.18 In 1834 the United States Supreme Court ruled in Wheaton v Peters 33 US 591 (1834) that "no reporter ... can have any copyright in the written opinions delivered by this court" since they were not "authors".
-Nonetheless, because private publishing of court decisions created private profits, many different report series were created, some focusing on specific jurisdictions, some focusing on specific topics.
+Over time, private publishers received copies of the decisions from the court, so that the only work required of the publisher was to decide which judgments to publish, to choose an order for printing the decisions, and to add summaries (headnotes4) to the decisions.
+The publishers might correct some typographical errors, add extra citations to court decisions cited by the judges, and of course add page numbers for their own reports.5 In 1834, the US Supreme Court ruled in Wheaton v.
+Peters 33 US 591 (1834) that 'no reporter . . . can have any copyright in the written opinions delivered by this court' because they were not 'authors'.
+None the less, because private publishing of court decisions created private profits, many different report